 Grants are state and federal aid that you do not have to repay.
 You may or may not receive a grant as part of your financial aid package.
 These are based on your income and other information reported on your FAFSA.

 Money you pay back at a low interest rate after graduation.
 Using student loans is optional.
+There is a cap as to the total amount of student loan you can accumulate throughout your college career.

 On-campus employment for which you receive a bi-weekly paycheck to be used for any expenses.